Payments for Older Australians

 - Wife Pension

 The Age Pension is an income support payment that helps give older people an adequate standard of living in retirement.
-If you meet the age and residency requirements, we will calculate how much Age Pension you can get, depending on your income, assets and other factors.
+If you meet the age and residence requirements, we will calculate how much Age Pension you can get, depending on your income, assets and other factors.